dans98/gLapse/README.md

     'quality' : 100,
 }
 ```
 Again while several settings exist, the only one that is required is `format`.
-Please refer to the Picamera capture documentation on what settings are avaiable, and what their possible values are.
+Please refer to the Picamera capture documentation on what settings are available, and what their possible values are.

 - [Picamera capture settings](https://picamera.readthedocs.io/en/release-1.13/api_camera.html#picamera.PiCamera.capture)